finbourne/luminesce-sdk-java/sdk/docs/HistoricallyExecutedQueriesApi.md

 > BackgroundQueryResponse getHistory(startAt, endAt, freeTextSearch, showAll, mayUseNativeStore)

-GetHistory: Shows queries executed in a given historical time window (in Json format).
+GetHistory: Starts a background query history search

  Starts to load the historical query logs for a certain time range, search criteria, etc.  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden